l3w15/Dinosaurs/README.md

 ## 1. General information

-This is a RoR & Javascript web app dedicated to Dinosaurs in London, created by @Kotauror and @l3w15.
+This is a RoR & Javascript web app dedicated to Dinosaurs in London, created by @Kotauror.

 It consists of: